-While the team currently has not formerly proposed a final design for the horn holders to the sponsor, we believe the favorable design to be design H-1.
+While the team currently has not formerly proposed a final design for the horn holders to the sponsor, a decision matrix as shown on the next page in Table 3 was created to guide us to the favorable design which we believe is design H-1.
 Design H-1 has the superior structure compatibility because it can be mounted on the vertical or horizontal columns with equal ease.
 Design H-2 has an ideal horizontal mounting compatibility but lacks in the vertical mounting capability.
 Because Design H-1 mounts about to slots, its translation is easier and more stable.

 Whereas Design H-2 is mounted in one slot and will be less stable when translating.
 Design H-2 has superior rotational lock-ability over Design H-1 because it rotates about one pin on each axis.
 Design A extends very far from the frame structure and thus has a non-ideal size.
 Because of this size and off center axes, its ease of adjustability does not score as high as Design H-1.